CameronVetter/Dalle3-CSharp-Advent-Day-17/README.md

 ### Creating the Win UI3 Project

-To get started lets open up a Visual Studio and create a new Win UI 3 Project.
+To get started lets open up Visual Studio and create a new Win UI 3 Project.

 ![Create new project](images/1.png)